Life Insurance Advice

 Term life insurance, also known as ‘life cover’, is a type of life insurance that pays out a lump sum to other people when you die.
 Those people are the beneficiaries whom you have nominated under your policy.
 (If you haven’t nominated beneficiaries, your estate’s executor will distribute the lump sum in accordance with your Will.)

-Exactly how much your beneficiaries will receive depends on your policy; coverage amounts can range from $100,000 to $2.5 million.
-Insurers normally won’t cover certain types of deaths, such as suicide, and may charge higher premiums or refuse to cover you if you have certain pre-existing health conditions.
+Exactly how much your beneficiaries will receive depends on your policy; coverage amounts are dependent on individual needs and requirements.
+Insurers normally won’t cover certain types of deaths, and may charge higher premiums or refuse to cover you if you have certain pre-existing health conditions.

 How much you’ll pay for life insurance varies hugely depending on your age, gender, lifestyle choices, and pre-existing health conditions.
 Recent Canstar research found, for example, that the average female non-smoker in her 20s pays just $29.52 per month – whereas the average male smoker in his late 50s pays $576.52 per month (versus $279 for a non-smoker of the same age).